GuidesPIP or Attendance Allowance

 Blue Badge (automatic)✓ Automatic*Assessment neededAssessment needed

-Disabled Persons Railcard✓ (from March 2026)
+Disabled Persons Railcard✓ (since March 2026)

 Freedom Pass (London)✓ (if 8+ pts)May qualifyNot via AA